Population: 36,858 (2021)

 Nunavut is a northern territory in Canada.
 It is divided into two physiographic regions: the Canadian Shield, which includes the mainland and the islands around Hudson Bay, and the Arctic Archipelago in the north.
 The flat and poorly drained lowlands of British Columbia are underlain with ancient rock more than 1 billion years old.
 Thousands of lakes dot its heavily glaciated surface.
 The Arctic region is made up of many different islands.
 The southern lowlands rise to the Innuitian Mountains in the north and along eastern Baffin Island.
 Barbeau Peak on northern Ellesmere Island is the territory’s highest point, at an elevation of 2,616 m / 8,583 ft.
 The area is covered in permanent snow and ice, especially in the north and east.

 Nunavut has three main geological regions: the Innuitian Orogen, the Canadian Shield, and the Interior Platform.
 The Innuitian Orogen is found in parts of the northern Arctic archipelago and features folded, gently dipping sedimentary rock.
 This area comprises the Franklin Basin and the Sverdrup Basin, which accumulated sedimentary deposits for over 500 million years.
-The Canadian Shield region contains some earth’s oldest igneous, metamorphic, and sedimentary rocks.
-TEarthrocks are between one to four billion years old.
+The Canadian Shield region contains some of Earth’s oldest igneous, metamorphic, and sedimentary rocks.
+TEarthrocks are between one and four billion years old.
 Lastly, Nunavut’s Interior Platform region encompasses most of the southern Arctic Archipelago.
 It contains rocks from up to five hundred and forty-two million years ago with an abundance of Cambrian to Cenozoic period rocks (the youngest starting at 542 million years ago).

 The territory lies entirely within the Arctic climatic zone and has bitterly cold winters and cool to cold summers.
 In January, average daily temperatures are above −30 °C / −22 °F in only the coastal areas of the east, and in the north and northwest of Hudson Bay, they reach only −35 °C / −31 °F. Average July temperatures exceeding 50 °F (10 °C) are limited to an area west of Hudson Bay, while in the far north and along the northeastern coast of Baffin Island, they do not exceed 41 °F (5 °C).
 The territory of Nunavut is characterized by scarce precipitation, which falls almost entirely in the form of snow.
 Precipitation levels less than 200 mm / 8 inches gradually increase to the east, with areas like Baffin Island receiving more than 600 mm / 24 inches yearly.
 A thick layer of permafrost covers the whole territory.